Skip to Main Content

 Don't Inflate the Importance of Your Findings!

 After all the hard work and long hours devoted to writing your research paper, it is easy to get carried away with attributing unwarranted importance to what you’ve done.
 We all want our academic work to be viewed as excellent and worthy of a good grade, but it is important that you understand and openly acknowledge the limitations of your study.
-Inflating the importance of your study's findings could be perceived by your readers as an attempt hide its flaws or encourage a biased interpretation of the results.
+Inflating the importance of your study's findings by ignoring or downplaying limitations could be perceived by your readers as an attempt hide its flaws or encourage a biased interpretation of the results.
 A small measure of humility goes a long way!

 Another Writing Tip